Eurovision Young Musicians 2026

-The Eurovision Young Musicians 2026 is set to be the 22nd edition of the Eurovision Young Musicians.
-It is set to take place in Yerevan, Armenia on 6 June 2026.
-It will be organised by the European Broadcasting Union (EBU) alongside host broadcaster Public Television Company of Armenia (AMPTV).
+Eurovision Young Musicians 2026 was the 22nd edition of Eurovision Young Musicians, held on 6 June 2026 at the Yerevan Opera Theatre in Yerevan, Armenia, and presented by Hamlet Arakelyan and Hrachuhi Utmazyan.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Public Television Company of Armenia (AMPTV).
+The Armenian Philharmonic Orchestra conducted by Eduard Topchjan accompanied all competing performers.